irvinek01/employee-tracker/README.md

 ## ImportingCSV

 Importing .csv files to mySQL workbench guide
+.csv files can be accessed in `./db/tables` directory

 - **Copy and paste entire code of schema.sql to your workbench**